MiloMindbender/LiveLinkPlugins/README.md

 # LiveLink Plugins for Bliss tracker and Unreal Engine

-## These docs are being updated for Release 3 which should be available in a few days.

 This plugin brings Bliss camera tracking data into Unreal's LiveLink system.
 To use it you need a Bliss tracker from [Rassi Engineering LTD](https://www.retracker.co/)

 These documents are easier to read on the [github site](https://github.com/MiloMindbender/LiveLinkPlugins) so all the clickable links work.